You might be paying too much in property taxes.

 What does the fee actually cover?

 Everything.
-Filing your protest, representing you at the Appraisal Review Board hearing, all negotiations with Harris County.
+Filing your protest, representing you at the Appraisal Review Board hearing, all negotiations with the County.
 And you only pay it after a reduction is confirmed.
 If we don't win, you pay nothing.

 What's the deadline?